divega/EntityFramework.Docs/entity-framework/ef6/advanced/disconnected-entities/self-tracking-entities/walkthrough.md

     -   In Visual Studio 2012 - select **Solution** from the left pane, check the box next to **STESample.Entities** and click **OK**
     -   In Visual Studio 2010 - select the **Projects** tab, select **STESample.Entities** and click **OK**

+>[!NOTE]
-> **Note:** Another option for moving the entity types to a separate project is to move the template file, rather than linking it from its default location.
+> Another option for moving the entity types to a separate project is to move the template file, rather than linking it from its default location.
 If you do this, you will need to update the **inputFile** variable in the template to provide the relative path to the edmx file (in this example that would be **..\\BloggingModel.edmx**).

 ## Create a WCF Service